jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Inventory section with grid-based layout
    - Gold and potion counters with appropriate icons
    - Close button to return to gameplay
+   - ✅ Display of current floor and total dungeon depth

 9. **Dungeon Window**
    - Renders map in a nethack or rogue-style ASCII/tile-based format